-The government is working on changes to a support scheme that helps the UK’s energy intensive industries compete with companies in countries with lower energy costs.
-But this will push up electricity prices a little for all other businesses.
+The government has introduced a support scheme that helps the UK’s Energy Intensive Industries compete with companies in countries with lower energy costs.
+However, this will slightly push up the electricity prices for all other businesses.
 Read on to find out what it means for your business and what to do next.

-FiT Exemptions are even less certain with state aid approval still required.
+FiT Exemptions are less certain with State Aid approval still required.
 Government has been in discussion with the European Commission for approval of the State Aid case for this exemption – already received for the other two exemptions.
-However, there is no sign of that happening anytime soon, and the fact that Government has yet to decide what happens to the FIT scheme after 2019 (when the current FiT Tariffs end) may even be holding up proceedings.
+However, it looks unlikely anything will happen before April 2019 at the earliest.

 Most businesses won’t qualify for any rebate and the cost of this scheme will effectively be paid for by all non EII exempt electricity users across the UK rather than by the government.